DuckyBlender/duck_transcriber/README.md

 ## Overview

 A Telegram bot that transcribes, translates, and summarizes voice messages using the Groq Whisper API.
-It runs as a standalone application with SQLite caching and per-user rate limiting.

 **Note on Serverless History:** The last commit of the bot being serverless is [`1ccb016ccabeb320b0c7637d3c15fc9bdedb2a48`](https://github.com/DuckyBlender/duck_transcriber/commit/1ccb016ccabeb320b0c7637d3c15fc9bdedb2a48).

 ## How It Works

-1. The bot receives a voice, audio, or video note message from a user.
+1. Send a voice, audio, or video note to the bot
-2. It downloads the file from Telegram and checks its duration.
-If the duration is above a specified limit, it sends a warning message to the user and exits.
-3. The bot checks if the transcription already exists in SQLite cache.
-If it does, the cached result is sent back to the user.
-4. If no cached result is found, the bot uploads the original media to the Groq Whisper API for transcription.
+2. The bot transcribes, translates, or summarizes it using the Groq Whisper API
-5. The result is sent back to the user as a text message and stored in SQLite for future reference (7 days for transcriptions/translations, 1 day for summaries).
-6. Per-user rate limiting is enforced: 5 voice messages per minute, 30 per hour.
-When rate-limited, the bot reacts with 🙊 emoji.
+3. Results are sent back instantly and cached for future use

+The bot can be added to groups to automatically transcribe voice messages.
+You can manually transcribe videos and audio files by replying to them with the bot commands.
+In DMs, the bot will automatically transcribe most media sent to it.

 ## Supported Commands